If I ever get lost or have to Bug Out in the wilderness, I hope that it will be near a stream, lake, or another water source.

 Using a Tarp to Collect Rainwater

-If you are unable to collect water from your roof (such as when you are out in the wilderness), then hopefully, you have a survival tarp on hand.
+If you cannot collect water from your roof (such as when you are out in the wilderness), you will hopefully have a survival tarp on hand.

-There are many survival uses for a tarp, including for collecting large amounts of water, even during short rains.
+A tarp has many survival uses, including collecting large amounts of water, even during short rains.

 In the images, you can see how people in Sudan and India use tarps to collect rainwater.